google/WebFundamentals/src/content/en/styleguide/yaml-front-matter.markdown

 If it's set to false, you'll be able to view the page on the server, but it want be linked to or included in any of the feeds.

-    published: true
+    published: false

+**NOTE:** If no published value is provided, it is assumed to be true.

 ### tags

 Used in Updates **ONLY**.

 This is used to create a list of tags relevant to the article.

 Tags should be lower case, must not contain spaces and cannot include the reserved word *index*.